About me

 Welcome!
 I am an assistant professor of political science at Sabancı University.
 I hold a Ph.D. in Political Science from Duke University (2022).
 I also obtained an M.A. in Economics (2016), a B.A. in Economics (2014), and a B.A. in Political Science and International Relations (2014), all from Boğaziçi University, Istanbul.

-I am a Faculty Fellow at the Association for Analytic Learning about Islam and Muslim Societies (AALIMS) and a Faculty Affiliate at Harvard Kennedy School’s Middle East Initiative.
+I am a Faculty Fellow at the Association for Analytic Learning about Islam and Muslim Societies (AALIMS).
 I am also part of the Machine Learning for Peace project at DevLab@Penn.
+I was a Faculty Affiliate at Harvard Kennedy School’s Middle East Initiative for the academic year 2023-2024.
 Before joining Sabancı University, I was a research fellow at Harvard Kennedy School’s Middle East Initiative.

 I specialize in Political Economy and Political Methodology.
 My research interests lie at the intersection of the political economy of democratic backsliding, digital media, and public services.
 I am particularly interested in how aspiring autocrats erode democracies while consolidating popular support.
 My research focuses on two mechanisms through which autocrats build and maintain support: first, their attempts to capture the media and the resulting media bias, and second, the strategic deployment of public services.
 I employ various methods such as natural language processing, geospatial analyses, and experimental and quasi-experimental designs to tackle these research questions.